-- Optional Instruction: Apply-Actions action(s): Applies the specific action(s) immediately, without any change to the Action Set.
+- Optional Instruction: Meter meter_id: Direct packet to the specified meter.
+As the result of the metering, the packet may be dropped (depending on meter configuration and state). - Optional Instruction: Apply-Actions action(s): Applies the specific action(s) immediately, without any change to the Action Set.
 This instruction may be used to modify the packet between two tables or to execute multiple actions of the same type.
 The actions are specified as an action list (see 5.11). - Optional Instruction: Clear-Actions: Clears all the actions in the action set immediately. - Required Instruction: Write-Actions action(s): Merges the specified action(s) into the current action set (see 5.10).
 If an action of the given type exists in the current set, overwrite it, otherwise add it. - Optional Instruction: Write-Metadata metadata / mask: Writes the masked metadata value into the metadata field.
 The mask specifies which bits of the metadata register should be modified (i.e. new_metadata = old_metadata & ~mask | value & mask). - Required Instruction: Goto-Table next-table-id: Indicates the next table in the processing pipeline.
 The table-id must be greater than the current table-id.
 The flow entries of the last table of the pipeline can not include this instruction (see 5.1).
+OpenFlow switches with only a single flow table are not required to implement this instruction.